Smithsonian/eht-met-forecast/README.md

 ## The European Forecast

-The file `tau255.txt` is downloaded from the vlbimon website at Radbaud.
+The file `tau255.txt` is downloaded from the vlbimon website at Radboud.

 ```
 #7 0,12 * * * bash ~/github/eht-met-forecast/eurodownload.sh # UTC